most australians want a job with an airline or the government, a new study has found.

-The Department of Immigration and Border Protection was also among the top 20 choices.
-Other government departments including health, defence along with the NSW, Victorian and Queensland state governments were also among the most popular choices.
+The Department of Immigration and Border Protection was among the top 20 choices.
+Other government departments, including health, and defence, along with the NSW, Victorian and Queensland state governments, were among the most popular choices.

-Frank Ribuot, chief executive officer of Randstad Australia and New Zealand which commissioned the research, said the public perception of 150 of Australian employers with the largest number of workers favoured the aviation industry.
+Frank Ribuot, chief executive officer of Randstad Australia and New Zealand, which commissioned the research, said the public perception of 150 Australian employers with the most significant number of workers favoured the aviation industry.

 Job seekers are looking for a good starting salary, pleasant working atmosphere and work-life balance.
 But long-term job security is declining as a central factor as expectations fall in line with changes in the job market.

-Mr Ribuot said aviation was viewed as an interesting industry with a good environment and training opportunities.
+Mr Ribuot said aviation was an exciting industry with a good environment and training opportunities.

-The research shows the majority of Australians (84 per cent) consider travelling for work as a bonus.
+The research shows that most Australians (84 per cent) consider travelling for work as a bonus.

 "Many Australians consider the opportunity to travel as part of their job a tremendous benefit alongside their salary," Mr Ribuot said.

-Virgin Australia was first pick for the second consecutive year of the survey because it appeared to offer strong management, a good work-life balance and working atmosphere.
-The popularity of Qantas improved since last year when it was placed fifth.
+Virgin Australia was first picked for the second consecutive year of the survey because it appeared to offer strong management, an excellent work-life balance and a working atmosphere.
+The popularity of Qantas had improved since last year when it was placed fifth.

 NSW Public Service Commissioner Graeme Head said it was the first time the NSW government had ranked within the top 20.
-He said people were attracted to the public sector to make a contribution to community and wide career choice.
+He said people were attracted to the public sector to contribute to the community and have vast career choices.
 Virgin Australia chief executive officer John Borghetti said he was excited the airline's "brand positioning" in Australia "has been successful".